DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning

-By training the discriminator networks, the gap between the learned and the actual environment can be estimated, leading to the estimation of the sampling distribution.
-Based on this, the different sampling probabilities among model data lead to adaptive value regularization for the model data.
+\tx{By training the discriminator networks, the gap between the learned and actual environment can be estimated.
+Subsequently, the sampling distribution of model data can be obtained.
+Based on this, the varying sampling probabilities among the model data can introduce adaptive value regularization for the model data.}